Skip to content

 Args:

-volume (np.ndarray): 3D volume to threshold.
+volume (np.ndarray): The 3D input data (image stack) to threshold.

 Returns: